Vasant Shinde (archaeologist): Excavations

 From 2011 to 2016 Shinde conducted excavations at the Indus Valley Civilisation site of Rakhigarhi.
-According to Shinde, Rakhigarhi was larger than Mohenjo-daro, and the IVC started in the Ghaggar basin, identified by him with the Sarasvati river, and from there extended to the Indus river.
+According to Shinde, Rakhigarhi was larger than Mohenjo-daro, and the IVC started in the Ghaggar basin, identified by him with the Vedic Sarasvati river, and from there extended to the Indus river.

 Rakhigarhi DNA

 Research findings

 According to Avikunthak, Shinde was the first archaeologist who noticed the value of genetic research in the debate on the origins of Indo-Aryan culture in India.
 Initially working together with Seoul National University College of Medicine, Shinde was the main author on the long-awaited 2019 paper "An Ancient Harappan Genome Lacks Ancestry from Steppe Pastoralists or Iranian Farmers," co-authored by David Reich, and wearing his "unmistakable stamp."
 The paper concluded that the IVC-people lacked ancestry from Anatolia and the steppes, in line with the Indo-Aryan migration theory, which argues that the Indo-Aryan Vedic people migrated into South Asia after the height of the Indus Valley Civilisation, in the period of ca. 1900-1500 BCE.

 Shinde et al. (2019) concluded that the genome of researched individual "fits as a mixture of people related to ancient Iranians (the largest component) and Southeast Asian hunter-gatherers."
 The Iranian component was unrelated to early Iranian farmers, "contradicting the hypothesis that the shared ancestry between early Iranians and South Asians reflects a large-scale spread of western Iranian farmers east," concluding that farming in India began "without being connected by movement of people."

 Shinde et al. (2019) states that the presence of Anatolian farmer-related ancestry in South Asians today "is consistent with [it] being entirely derived from Steppe pastoralists who carried it in mixed form and who spread into South Asia from 2000–1500 BCE (Narasimhan et al. 2019)."
 The paper further states that "a natural route for Indo-European languages to have spread into South Asia is from Eastern Europe via Central Asia in the first half of the 2nd millennium BCE, a chain of transmission that did occur as has been documented in detail with ancient DNA."